Think about what your life would be like if you never experienced those happiness feelings or only one monotone run-of-the-mill feeling.

 This is a tough one for some, as some people do struggle with something that has happened or is happening to them.
 While we can’t control every situation, we can control how we prepare and respond to each situation.
-Reducing your stress surrounding the situation can substantially reduce the negative outcome of the situation itself.
+Reducing your stress surrounding the case can substantially reduce the adverse outcome of the situation itself.

 Without a sense of purpose in life, we can end up feeling, worthless, unmotivated, and can make life, in general, feel pointless.
 It may not be easy to find your purpose, but it is always worth it.
 So find your purpose and passion and pursue it, and you will find meaning.

 So many forget this one and go through life unconscious of the beautiful pleasures that surround us.
 If we’d just stop to smell the roses…even simply enjoying the smell coffee in the morning, the softness of your bed, or the coarseness of the sand on the beach.
 You get the drift…enjoy the everyday things.

 Too many people beat themselves up with their thoughts.
 According to research, we are what we believe – we become our thoughts.
 So, we don’t have the luxury of negative thoughts.